-Large scale job losses affected Rotherham during the last economic downturn but the employment rate is rising again.
+Large scale job losses affected Rotherham during the last economic downturn but the employment rate was rising again prior to the Covid-19 pandemic.
 A little fewer than 100,000 jobs are now based in Rotherham and 44,000 people travel to workplaces outside the Borough.